bombasticSlacks/Aspirant/Game/Magic-Training.md

 You can perform any ritual of a discipline you have at least beginner training at the level of your highest trained discipline of Conjurer, Diviner, Enchanter, Necromancer.

 #### Overcharge
 You can pull a dangerous amount of magical energy into yourself.
-You may suffer a severe head injury to substitute a 10 on any channel skill test dice roll.
+You may suffer a severe head injury to substitute a 10 on any [Channel](Channel) skill test dice roll.

 #### Powerful Mind
 You can focus on two spells simultaneously.